A quantum expectation identity: Applications to statistical mechanics: Theorem and proof

 Consider an observable $\hat{A}(\gamma)$ and a mixed quantum state represented by a density matrix $\hat{\rho}(\gamma)$, acting both on a Hilbert space $\mathcal{H}$ with a fixed domain $\Omega$.
 Both observables are dependent on a continuous parameter $\gamma \in \mathbb{R}$ which can be of the following types: \begin{itemize} \item[$\mathbf{1}$)] \textit{Quantum-like parameters}: Are parameters that can be contained in the Hamiltonian $\hat{H}(\gamma)$ or other observables of the system, such as a perturbative parameter, time or some coordinate.

-\item[$\mathbf{2}$)] \textit{Statistical-like parameters}: Are parameters that are not contained in the observables of the system, and appear as Lagrange multipliers associated to some constraint.
+\item[$\mathbf{2}$)] \textit{Statistical-like parameters}: Are parameters that are not contained in the observables of the system, and appear as Lagrange multipliers associated with some constraint.
 Examples of this type of parameters are the inverse temperature $\beta$, chemical potential $\mu$, etc. \end{itemize} In this article, we exclude parameters that change the underlying Hilbert space.
-For example, those that change the size or shape of the system (such as the length of the well in the model of the potential-well) are not considered in this work.
+For example, those that change the size or shape of the domain $\Omega$ of the system (such as the length of the well in the model of the potential-well) are not considered in this work.

 We are interested in calculating the derivative of the expectation value of $\hat{A}(\gamma)$ in the state $\hat{\rho}(\gamma)$ with respect to the parameter $\gamma$, i.e.